hostjane/hostjane.github.io/_pages/earnings.md

 ### Policies

-HostJane uses a traditional model of "Seller-driven" pricing for all Services, meaning the total price of each Service is set and controlled by you, the Seller.
+<span class="yellow">HostJane uses a traditional model of "Seller-driven" pricing for all Services, meaning the total price of each Service is set and controlled by you, the Seller.</span>

 As soon as you open 1 listing, a sales snapshot will be available in your dashboard, helping you track daily sales, including cleared and unsettled pending earnings.

 ![](/assets/snapshot.png)

 Standard earnings are 80%.
 HostJane pays all credit card processing and overhead costs from our Marketplace Fee.

 Use the Set Your Price calculator when creating or editing your listing to calculate how much your Buyer will pay and how much you will earn on each order.

 ![](/assets/calculator-clear.png)